paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

             }
               // Token was created successfully and can be sent to backend. else {
-              console.log(result.token);
+	      // If you want to log the response in the console console.log(result.token);
-              var form = document.getElementById("payment-form");
+	      // Fetch the token, and add it to the form, which is then submitted to your server var form = document.getElementById("payment-form");
               var tokenField = document.getElementById("paymillToken");
               tokenField.value = result.token;